vanderpatrick/Skate-World/README.md

 # Deployment :
  ## This project was deployed to GitHub.
 Instructions on how to deploy bellow :
-  - In the GitHub repository go to settings
+  - In the GitHub repository go to settings.
   ![image of the settings location](assets/images/deploy-settings.png)

-  - In the settings tab click the page button
+  - In the settings tab click the page button.
   ![Image of the page's location](assets/images/pagesreadme.png)

-  - Change the none button to the main
+  - Change the none button to the main.
   ![image of the "main" button location](/assets/images/deploy-settings-pages-source-none.png)

-  - Click save and then check your link URL
+  - Click save and then check your link URL.
   ![image of the project URL link](assets/images/deploy-settings-pages-source-main-end.png)

   # External Features :
-  ### In the links below, you will find all the icons and images used in the project (except the team profile photos that were donated by my personal friends)
+  ### In the links below, you will find all the icons and images used in the project. (except the team profile photos that were donated by my personal friends)

 - [Google Fonts](https://fonts.google.com/)
   - Was used to select the font combination for this project.